niamh-d/fspt26-intros/mariacarolina.md

  get ready for some oversharing <img src="mary/fiore.png" alt="blossomFlowr" eight=50, width="50"/>

 ### Early Life
 I was born on May 23rd, 1994; in Rome, Italy.
-My parents decided to call me Maria Carolina out of my mom's aunt's name - they were looking for some regal name.
+My parents decided to call me Maria Carolina out of my mom's aunt's name - they were looking for some regal name bacause of our ancestors.
 So, I was born as the youngest daughter of Raimonda and Luca Rinaldi, sister of a 3 years old buddy named Giulio Rinaldi.

 As soon as I was 2 years old, we moved to Naples where my mother is from.
 We were always the closest to my mother's family, even though it has not been easy being the youngest of all cousins - my years in Naples were filled with bullying and shame.